 Due to Covid we had to cancel our 2020 and 2021 editions.
-But we'll be back on 9th & 10th of June, with one of the longest running CSS conferences, CSS Day!
-And this 8th edition will in fact last Two Days!
+But we were back on 9th & 10th of June, with the 8th edition of one of the longest running CSS conferences, CSS Day!

 CSS Day started out in 2013 as a single-day, laser-focused, advanced CSS conference, and we started intertwining design sessions a few years ago.
 Our attendees and speakers are a mix of CSS designers, developers, spec writers and browser vendors, who take pride in what they know and do.
 We're a conference with an informal vibe and plenty of breaks, where each person can approach one another.

 Our line-up and topics

 - Rachel Andrew: Interop 2022

 - Tab Atkins-Bittner: Organizing Your CSS

 - Maike Klip: Service Design